Research-and-Innovation-EAAA/teambuilding-app/README.md

 ## Contributors

 Contribution is welcome.
 You are free to use the existing code and/or improve it.
-Make a branch and a branch request to release your changes to the repository.
+Fork the repository and make pull request to release your changes to the repository.

 ### Contact ###